sipb/hydrant/README.md

 *I want to change...*

-- *...the data available to Firehose.*
+- *...the data available to Hydrant.*
   - The entry point is `scrapers/update.py`.
   - This goes through `src/components/App.tsx`, which looks for the data.
-  - The exit point is through the constructor of `Firehose` in `src/lib/firehose.ts`.
+  - The exit point is through the constructor of `Hydrant` in `src/lib/firehose.ts`.
-- *...the way Firehose behaves.*
+- *...the way Hydrant behaves.*
   - The entry point is `src/lib/firehose.ts`.
-  - The exit point is through `src/components/App.tsx`, which constructs `Firehose` and passes it down.
+  - The exit point is through `src/components/App.tsx`, which constructs `Hydrant` and passes it down.
-- *...the way Firehose looks.*
+- *...the way Hydrant looks.*
   - The entry point is `src/components/App.tsx`.
   - We use [Chakra UI](https://chakra-ui.com/) as our component library.
 Avoid writing CSS.